tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 What a web browser would do is to:
 1. Send a request for index.html to the www.rit.edu web server.
 1. Receive the index.html file, save it to a cache somewhere on the users hard drive.
-1. Begin to parse the page.
+1. Begin to parse the HTML elements on the page.
+1. Begin to layout and display the page.
-1. Whenever the browser sees that it needs additonal files, it will send a request for that file to the web server
+1. Whenever the browser sees that it needs additonal files, it will send a request for that file to the web server.
+I. When the file arrives, parse it (for example if it is a CSS file) or draw it to the screen (if it is an image).

 ## II.
 Try this in a web browser